 Tallahassee, FL 32314-8500

 Please be sure to keep the Clerk's Office informed of your current mailing address, because checks are not forwarded.
-Also, if your case is handled by the Department of Revenue Child Support Enforcement, provide them with your current mailing address.
-You can do this by calling toll-free (800) 622-5437.
+Also, if your case is handled by the Department of Revenue Child Support Services, provide them with your current mailing address.
+You can do this by calling toll-free (850) 488-5437.

 Please keep in mind that the Domestic Relations Depository will accept only first-time payments and Purge Payments directly.
-These payments can be made at Cashier Windows No. 2 and No. 3 in the West Lobby of the Duval County Courthouse.
+These payments can be made in Room 1053 in the East Lobby of the Duval County Courthouse.
 The Domestic Relations Depository service windows are open from 8:00 a.m. to 5:00 p.m., Monday through Friday (except legal holidays).
-Money orders and checks may be made payable to the Domestic Relations Depository.
+Money orders and certified checks may be made payable to the Domestic Relations Depository.

-When making a first-time payment, a signed copy of the court order directing payments is required along with the following information:
+When making a first-time payment, a signed copy of the court order, if it has not been filed in the case yet, directing payments is required along with the following information:

 Please contact the Clerk’s Office’s Official Records and Research Department at (904) 255-2200 to get a copy of the court order.